Axual/terraform-provider-axual/README.md

 ## Terraform Provider development

-Create the file `~/.terraformrc` and add the following to make the provider local installation work, put the correct path, for the record `~/go/bin` did not seem to work...
+Create the file `~/.terraformrc` and add the following to make the provider local installation work:
+This points to the locally compiled Terraform Provider on your computer.

 Replace `<user>` with the correct username.